uptane/uptane-standard/uptane-standard.md

 *Suppliers*: Independent companies to which vehicle manufacturers may outsource the production of ECUs.
 Tier-1 suppliers directly serve the manufacturers.
 Tier-2 suppliers are those that perform outsourced work for Tier-1 suppliers.

-*Vehicle Version Manifest*: A compilation of all ECU version manifests on a vehicle.
+*Vehicle Version Manifest*: A compilation of all ECU version reports on a vehicle.
 It serves as a master list of all images currently running on all ECUs in the vehicle.

 ## Uptane role terminology